 She earned her Master's Degree with Donald McInnes at the University of Southern California, and her Bachelor of Music Degree from the Queensland Conservatorium of Music with Elizabeth Morgan.
 Kathryn plays on an unknown Italian viola from the 18th Century Brescian School and performs during the summer for the Broyhill Chamber Ensemble in NC, Elm City ChamberFest in CT and at the Telluride ChamberFest in CO.

 Kathryn Lockwood has been hailed as a violist of exceptional talents in reviews around the country and abroad for her performances as a chamber musician and soloist.
-Formerly a founding member of the Pacifica Quartet and for the past sixteen years, violist in the Lark Quartet, she currently performs in duoJalal with percussionist and husband Yousif Sheronick.
+Formerly a founding member of the Pacifica Quartet and for the past sixteen years until it disbanded, violist in the Lark Quartet.
+She currently performs in the innovative group duoJalal with percussionist and husband Yousif Sheronick.

 Kathryn is the Artistic Director for both the “Four Seasons of Music” Series at the Sands Point Preserve, NY and the "Music@MoMA" Series - an intimate salon style chamber music series.
 She teaches at both the University of Massachusetts/Amherst and at the John Cali School of Music at Montclair State University.